 Vaccination could be considered for travellers whose activities put them at increased risk, including those visiting friends and relatives, and frequent or long-stay travellers to areas where sanitation and food hygiene are likely to be poor.

 Vaccination recommended for all previously unvaccinated travellers.
 Hepatitis A vaccine is well tolerated and affords long-lasting protection.

 Vaccination recommended for travellers whose activities put them at increased risk, including those at risk due to their work (eg, health workers or those working with animals), those travelling to areas where access to post-exposure treatment and medical care is limited, those planning higher risk activities such as running or cycling, and long-stay travellers.

-Vaccination is recommended for travellers aged 9 months and older travelling to the states of Acre, Amapá, Amazonas, Distrito Federal (including the capital city of Brasília), Goias, Maranhaõ, Mato Grosso, Mato Grosso do Sul, Minas Gerais, Pará, Rio de Janeiro (including Rio de Janeiro city), Rondônia, Roraima, São Paulo (see below for São Paulo city) and Tocantins, and designated areas in the states Bahia, Paraná, Piauí, Rio Grande do Sul, Santa Catarina and São Paulo (see below for Sao Paulo city).
-Vaccination is also recommended for travel to Iguaçu Falls.
+Vaccination is recommended for travellers aged 9 months and older travelling to the states of Acre, Amapá, Amazonas, Distrito Federal (including the capital city of Brasília), Espírito Santo, Goias, Maranhaõ, Mato Grosso, Mato Grosso do Sul, Minas Gerais, Pará, Rio de Janeiro (including Rio de Janeiro city), Rondônia, Roraima, São Paulo (see below for São Paulo city) and Tocantins, and designated areas in the states Bahia, Paraná (including Iguaçu Falls), Piauí, Rio Grande do Sul and Santa Catarina.